-Uber, Yandex combine ridesharing and UberEATS in Russia in a $3.72B JV
+Uber, Yandex combine ridesharing and UberEATS in Russian markets in a $3.72B JV

 The same can be said for the Russian market, where Yandex has been the market leader but has been in fierce competition to hold on to that position, with Uber equally spending big — as it has done in other markets — to stay in the game and dominate.

-Given changes in the business at home — namely CEO Travis Kalanick resigning amid a host of scandals involvement sexual harassment and other bad management practices — the company appears to be having a wider rethink about its overall strategy.
+Given changes in the business at home — namely CEO Travis Kalanick resigning amid a host of scandals involving sexual harassment and other bad management practices — the company appears to be having a wider thinking of its overall strategy.

+Some have already started to question whether the company can live up to its $68 billion valuation in the wake of all of its problems, and in the meantime, a number of regional rivals continue to raise funding in a bid to position themselves as credible alternatives in a rapidly evolving market for mass transportation.

+Uber says that it has to date invested about $170 million to build and expand its business, which is now active in 21

 “Not only is this partnership good news for our two companies, it’s also great for riders, drivers and cities across the region.
 This deal is a testament to our exceptional growth in the region and helps Uber continue to build a sustainable global business,” says Pierre-Dimitri Gore-Coty, Head of Uber in Europe, the Middle East and Africa.